 Speaking of dry skin, you’re going to want to hydrate that too.
 How?
 Not only is travel size everything ten times cuter, but it’s also majorly convenient.
 Make sure to pack travel size moisturizer and apply some semi-thick layers to your face every few hours.
 Again, the “more than you need” mindset may be helpful here.

 4 hours in and all you can think about is showering.
 Relatable AF.
-A quick hair refresh does wonders.
-Stashing a travel size dry shampoo in your carry-on is never a bad idea.
-Run some through your locks in the bathroom and feel revitalized.
-I also always bring scrunchies with me for long flights.
+A quick hair refresh will do wonders for morale at this point in your flight.
+Stashing a travel size dry shampoo and Ghost Oil in your carry-on is never a bad idea.
+I also always bring soft scrunchies with me for long flights.
 That way, I can keep my hair up and avoid getting it dirty from the back of the seat (hi germs!) without getting that classic hair tie line we all know and hate.
-A high messy bun at the top of my head works perfectly.

 Anyone else a huge snacker?
 I have to munch on something every few hours to avoid a rage of hanger (which is not safe in a space as small and removed as an airplane cabin).
 Being plant-based, nearly every meal option offered in-flight isn’t a possibility for me.
 Hey dairy and meat, not-so-nice to see ya.
 Hard pass from me.
 So, what do I do when my stomach grumbles?
 While liquids are a no-go for security, dry foods are in the clear.
 I love taking travel packs of oatmeal and nut butter in my bag.
 Don’t be afraid to be a little needy!
 I ask the flight attendant for a paper cup and hot water.
 Oatmeal = done in under a minute.
 You can also meal prep your in-flight meals (think grain bowls) and toss ‘em in a tupperware.